Join us this April for the Annual Virginia Geriatrics Society Conference.

 **For a list of individual UANS for each session click here**

 The maximum number of hours awarded for this Continuing Nursing Education activity is 21.0 contact hours.
-Pharmacotherapy contact hours for Advance Practice Registered Nurses to be determined.
+Designated for 2.8 contact hours of pharmacotherapy credit for Advance Practice Registered Nurses.

 As a result of attending this activity, the participant will be able to: